-It’s a great way to either start or end a busy day of exploring the city; a chance to slow down, relax and soak up what is the best of Paris has to offer.
+It’s a great way to either start or end a busy day of exploring the city – a real chance to slow down, relax and soak up what is the best of Paris has to offer.

-My absolute favourite thing is seeing the battered green metal garden chairs.
+My absolute favourite thing is seeing those battered green metal garden chairs.
 The famous French Fermob chairs are generously scattered all over the park.
 I love how some are upright and lined up perfectly while others may be tipped over or at an odd angle.
 They give the park a casual yet quintessential Paris chic look.
 And, they are the perfect chair to indulge in a little people-watching.